How Does Existential Therapy Work For Your Anxiety And Mental Health?

 Existential therapy is designed to highlight your free will, help you find opportunities for self-determination, and create meaning in your life.
 When you do this, you may achieve a new level of stability and empowerment.
 Acknowledging the difficult truths of existence could lead to a positive attitude based on the power of personal choice.

-Who can benefit from existential therapy?
+Who can benefit from an existential approach?

 If you believe in the core premise of existentialism, you might also act out behavior patterns and experience thoughts and emotions based on responding to those challenges.
 Maybe you indulge in behaviors to avoid thinking about death.
 Perhaps you throw yourself into your work in response to the pressure of finding meaning in life.
 Or maybe you continue unhealthy relationships to connect with others.